-A: All 2020 graduates and their guests are now invited to participate in the university’s Commencement ceremony on Dec.
-12, 2020.
+A: All 2020 graduates and their guests are now invited to participate in a future university in-person Commencement.
 In addition, the university has planned a virtual commencement celebration for its May 2020 graduates.
 VCU has partnered with Marching Order, a professional graduation company, to assist with creating the site.
 More information can be found above.

 A: Yes.
 This decision includes all school, college and special ceremonies.
 If there are any alternative plans to recognize graduates, they will be shared by the sponsoring school or office.